weensy/aesthetic.codes/content/blog/why-naver-is-disgusting/index.md

 ## Conclusion

 Kakao merges with daum and gradually regains its position as a portal.
-~~This is also messy.
-Because it uses the strategy of tying daum on KakaoTalk.~~ Nevertheless, if Naver is distracted and continues this downturn, Naver may give Daum a first place again.
+~~This is also messy, because it uses the strategy of tying daum on KakaoTalk.~~ Nevertheless, if Naver is distracted and continues this downturn, Naver may give Daum a first place again.
 (In fact, this first place in Korea is meaningless, because everybody is going to go to Google.)